squeemishly/grab_bag/README.md

 #### Dark Clout
  * A user can view a breakdown of:
-    * the most popular nouns found in the users uploaded documents.
+    * the most popular adjectives found in the users uploaded documents.
-    * all files uploaded and see different percentages of file types.
+    * all files uploaded and the filetype breakdown.
-    * the different camera used for all uploaded images.
+    * the camera model breakdown.
-    * the amount of British spelling used in your documents.
+    * the percentage of nouns that you use, that comform to British vs American spelling.
     * your top 5 'Likers' on Facebook
     * your top 5 'Commenters' on Facebook
     * your top 5 'Taggers' on Facebook